F-R-I-D-A-Y-Project/F.R.I.D.A.Y/README.md

 ## Compatibility

-As of now, F.R.I.D.A.Y is compatible with Java (20-23)
+As of now, F.R.I.D.A.Y is compatible with Python 3.10+

 ### Frameworks used

 - Pytorch
-- Hugging Face
+- Hugging Face Transformers
 - Keras

 ## How to use